zahmedgit/nyc-ds-033020-lectures/Mod_4/Mod_4_Project/README.md

 ## Grading Rubric

-Online students can find a PDF of the grading rubric for the project [here](TODO). _Note: On-campus students may have different requirements, please speak with your instructor._
+Online students can find a PDF of the grading rubric for the project in this project folder. _Note: On-campus students may have different requirements, please speak with your instructor._

 ## Citation